jimhigson/oboe.js/writing/main/3_Background.md

 Common patterns for connecting to REST services
 -----------------------------------------------

+For REST resources received by languages such as Javascript or Clojure with a loosely-typed representation of objects as generic key-value pairs, the output from the parser resembles the language's built-in types closely enough that it is acceptable to use it directly.

 Marshaling provides two-way mapping between a domain model and its serialisation, either completely automatically or based on a declarative specification.
 To handle a fetched rest response it is